Federal Aviation Administration (FAA), Department of Transportation (DOT).

-This AD affects about 393 airplanes of U.S. registry.
-The inspection takes about 2 work hours per lavatory, at an average labor rate of $65 per work hour.
-Based on these figures, the estimated cost of Start Printed Page 27597the AD for U.S. operators is $51,090, or $130 per lavatory, per inspection cycle.
+This proposed AD would affect about 393 airplanes of U.S. registry.
+The proposed inspection would take about 2 work hours per lavatory, at an average labor rate of $65 per work hour.
+Based on these figures, the estimated cost of the proposed AD for U.S. operators is $51,090, or $130 per lavatory, per inspection cycle.

 Authority for This Rulemaking